vcerana/FictionalCharacterIdentification/README.md

 This repository features an example processing pipeline for R.L.
 Stevenson's novel "The Strange Case of Dr. Jekyll and Mr. Hyde".
 The primary objective is to extract a comprehensive list of characters from the book, group entities by their identity, and generate a visual network that illustrates relationships between different characters based on their co-occurrence at the sentence level.

-### Please note that this repository has been developed for study purposes and is associated with an ongoing thesis project.
+<strong> Please note that this repository has been developed for study purposes and is associated with an ongoing thesis project. </strong>

 ## Key Features:
 ### Character Extraction: Automatically identifies and lists characters from the text.